RubixML/ML/README.md

 ```

 ### Aggregate Report
 A report that aggregates the results of multiple reports.
-The reports are indexed by the key given at construction time.
+The reports are indexed by their key given at construction time.

 > [Source](https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Reports/AggregateReport.php)